Gnana143/Kidddsample/README.md

 --> Create a VPC with 10.0.0.0/26  IP address
 --> Edit DNS host names and Enable it.
---> Create Subnets with Private and Public configurations.
+--> Create Subnets with Private configurations.
---> Create a route table for public and Private.
+--> Create a route table for Private.
---> If you want the internet access you will need Internet gateway and natGateway incase of private routes.
+--> If you want the internet access you will need Internet gateway and NAT Gateway incase of private routes.
---> Assign the Lambda function to VPC , Subnet ,Route table and security group -->  Create a VPC end point and assign that endpoint to the
+--> Assign the Lambda function to VPC , Subnet ,Route table and security group --> Create a VPC end point and assign that endpoint to the dynampDB.
+--> API Gateway will be public to provide the access to end  points.